Click Here for Our Recommended Antivirus for Your Device

 A residency is a medical training period that is required of those who have received a medical degree under the supervision of licensed physicians in a medical establishment.

-A clinical residency is intended to significantly improve a resident’s skill in the examination, evaluation, diagnosis, prognosis, intervention, and care of patients in a specific clinical field (specialty).
+A clinical residency is intended to significantly improve a resident’s skill in examining, evaluating, diagnosing, prognosis, intervening, and caring for patients in a specific clinical field (speciality).

-They perform medical exams and treatments under the direction and supervision of an attending physician, who is responsible for patient care and medical decisions.
+They perform medical exams and treatments under the direction and supervision of an attending physician responsible for patient care and medical decisions.

-Residency programs vary in length depending on the specialty.
+Residency programs vary in length depending on the speciality.
 A doctor obtains hands-on instruction from experienced doctors while working under the supervision of a physician-in-chief throughout this period.

 The learner will benefit from this expertise as they develop their own practice and achieve independence.